gravitational/gravity/docs/5.x/overview.md

 For Applications running on remote infrastructure, Ops Center can be used to get remote access to the Application (assuming the end users allow it).

-If the Application is offline, the Telekube offline updating mechanism can be used to perform updates.
+If the Application is offline, the Gravity offline updating mechanism can be used to perform updates.

 See more details in [Remote Management](manage.md) section.